 Chitina Ranger Station

 Exhibits, Kennecott/McCarthy trip planning, road updates, park & area information, and subsistence permits for local rural residents.Summer

-Please call us for exact dates that we switch hours, as each season the dates can fluctuate.
+Please call for season opening and closing dates, as each season can fluctuate.

 Chitina Ranger Station is a must-stop for anyone visiting Chitina or venturing down the McCarthy Road to Kennecott.
 In the comfort of this historic log cabin, you can watch the 22-minute park movie "Crown of the Continent", and view the many photos that depict early life in Chitina.
 Hikers can obtain information regarding backcountry routes, file trip plans, and obtain bear resistant food containers.
 Federal subsistence fishing permits and fishwheel registration is available at this location.